 With cafés pushing culinary change at the moment, the question always is: where should we dine?
-We travel south to check out four cafés on the border.
+We travel south to check out some cafés on the border.
 Which one is your favourite?

 Rockleigh 112 Griffith Street, Coolangatta Ph: 07 5599 1745